slog-rs/slog/README.md

 ### Advantages over `log` crate

 * **extensible** - `slog` provides core functionality, and some standard feature-set.
-But using Rust trait system, anyone can easily implement as powerful fully-custom features, publish separately and grow `slog` feature-set for everyone.
+But using traits, anyone can easily implement as powerful fully-custom features, publish separately and grow `slog` feature-set for everyone.
 * **composable** - Wouldn't it be nice if you could use